manorrock/azure-examples/appservice/list-webapp/README.md

-# List your Web Applications
+# List your web applications

 ## Prerequisites